DataSF/data-portal-monitoring/README.md

 1. Clone the repository
 2. Modify the  email_config.yaml and portal_activity_job_config.yaml file to reflect your situation.
 3. Install Postgres and Timescale db
-4. Install airflow
-5. Start up postgres/timescale db
+4. Start up postgres/timescale db
+5. Install airflow
+6. Configure airflow
-6. Start up airflow webUI and airflow scheduler: A restart script is included in this repository.
+7. Start up airflow webUI and airflow scheduler: A restart script is included in this repository.
 Run: `restart_airflow.sh`
-7. Go to http://localhost:8080/admin/ to see the airflow instance run the monitoring jobs
+8. Go to http://@xxx.xxx.xxx.xxx:8080/admin/  to see the airflow instance run the monitoring jobs

 ## Various other activities